 Outline Stitch Embroidery Tutorial

-The outline stitch is a basic embroidery stitch that can be used for stems and curved lines as well as borders as it has a rope-like appearance that is perfect for your projects.
-It can be used alone or for outlining other stitches such as satin stitch to create sharp clear borders.
-Start with a test run of the stitch to get a feel for the basic steps.
-Then you will feel ready to use the stitch on a piece of embroidery.
+The outline stitch is a basic embroidery stitch that can be used for stems and curved lines as well as borders, as it has a rope-like appearance that is perfect for your projects.

-Step 1 - Marking
+Step 1 - Mark the Outline

 - Draw a line with a marking pen and mark four points equal distance apart.